Dither: Usage

-Dither is added before any quantization or re-quantization process, in order to de-correlate the quantization noise from the input signal and to prevent non-linear behavior (distortion).
+Dither is added before any quantization or re-quantization process, in order to decorrelate the quantization noise from the input signal and to prevent non-linear behavior (distortion).
 Quantization with lesser bit depth requires higher amounts of dither.
-The result of the process still yields distortion, but the distortion is of a random nature so the resulting noise is, effectively, de-correlated from the intended signal.
+The result of the process still yields distortion, but the distortion is of a random nature so the resulting noise is, effectively, decorrelated from the intended signal.

 In a seminal paper published in the AES Journal, Lipshitz and Vanderkooy pointed out that different noise types, with different probability density functions (PDFs) behave differently when used as dither signals, and suggested optimal levels of dither signal for audio.
-Gaussian noise requires a higher level of added noise for full elimination of distortion than noise with rectangular or triangular distribution.
+Gaussian noise requires a higher level of added noise for full elimination of audible distortion than noise with rectangular or triangular distribution.
 Triangular distributed noise also minimizes noise modulation – audible changes in the volume level of residual noise behind quiet music that draw attention to the noise.

 Dither can be useful to break up periodic limit cycles, which are a common problem in digital filters.
 Random noise is typically less objectionable than the harmonic tones produced by limit cycles.

-Noise Distributions
+Noise distributions

 Rectangular probability density function (RPDF) dither noise has a uniform distribution; any value in the specified range has the same probability of occurring.

 Triangular probability density function (TPDF) dither noise has a triangular distribution; values in the center of the range have a higher probability of occurring.
 Triangular distribution can be achieved by adding two independent RPDF sources.

 Gaussian PDF has a normal distribution.
 The relationship of probabilities of results follows a bell-shaped, or Gaussian curve, typical of dither generated by analog sources such as microphone preamplifiers.
 If the bit depth of a recording is sufficiently great, that preamplifier noise will be sufficient to dither the recording.

 Noise shaping is a filtering process that shapes the spectral energy of quantization error, typically to either de-emphasize frequencies to which the ear is most sensitive or separate the signal and noise bands completely.
 If dither is used, its final spectrum depends on whether it is added inside or outside the feedback loop of the noise shaper.
 If inside, the dither is treated as part of the error signal and shaped along with actual quantization error.
-If outside, the dither is treated as part of the original signal and linearises quantization without being shaped itself.
+If outside, the dither is treated as part of the original signal and linearizes quantization without being shaped itself.
 In this case, the final noise floor is the sum of the flat dither spectrum and the shaped quantization noise.
 While real-world noise shaping usually includes in-loop dithering, it is also possible to use it without adding dither at all, in which case quantization error is evident at low signal levels.

 Colored dither is sometimes mentioned as dither that has been filtered to be different from white noise.
 Noise shaping is one such application.